pritchardtom/archR_anaconda/anaconda.md

 #### Example: Loading The TensorFlow CPU Environment

 We will now load the TensorFlow environment we created earlier `tenflow`.
+This example assumes the user has already loaded the Anaconda module and run the `source activate` command.

 ```
 #already know the conda env name, so: